-Seventeen years after the spill, lingering oil has persisted in the intertidal zones of Prince William Sound and on northwest shorelines of the spill area.
+Twenty-one years after the spill, lingering oil has persisted in the intertidal zones of Prince William Sound and on northwest shorelines of the spill area.
 The presence of subsurface oil continues to compromise wilderness and recreational values, expose and potentially harm living organisms, and offend visitors and residents, especially those who engage in subsistence activities along still-oiled shorelines.
 Although much of the oil has diminished over time, pockets of unweathered oil exist, and natural degradation of this oil is very slow.
 Moreover, some obligate intertidal foraging bird species are still being exposed to oil.

-Therefore, sediments are considered to be recovering, but not yet recovered from the effects of the spill.
+Therefore, sediments are considered to be recovering.